jimena-olr/Kelcius/README.md

 https://github.com/user-attachments/assets/67ebaf43-ab3f-4116-9cab-6caab11f4cd2

-In addition, some of this image includes a snapshot from the project:
+In addition, this image includes a snapshot from the project: